neffo/bing-wallpaper-gnome-extension/README.md

 * Only attempts to download wallpapers when they have been updated
 * Doesn't poll continuously - only once per day and on startup (a refresh is scheduled when Bing is due to update)
 * Language support: English (en), German (de), Dutch (nl), Italian (it), Polish (pl), Chinese (zh_CN), French (fr_FR), Portugeuse (pt, pt_BR), Russian (ru_RU), Spanish (es), Korean (ko, ko_KR, ko_KP), Indonesian (id), Catalan (ca) and Norwegian Bokmål & Nynorsk - a HUGE thanks to the translators
+* NEW: manually set desktop and lockscreen wallpapers individually from the menus
+* NEW: copy image to clipboard

 ## TODO